Terms And Conditions

 - Anyone can insert the URL link or QR Code on a web platform or Profile, unless specifically requested by Issuer in writing, and /or locked by the Recipient with a personal passcode.

-- Anyone can post the Crt on social networks such as Facebook, Linkedin, Instagram, and others, unless specifically requested by Issuer in writing, /or locked by the Recipient with a personal passcode.
+- Anyone can post the Document on social networks such as Facebook, Linkedin, Instagram, and others, unless specifically requested by Issuer in writing, /or locked by the Recipient with a personal passcode.

-The Crt may in some instances have a expiration date, set by the issuer.
+The Documents (formerly Crt’s) may in some instances have an expiration date, set by the issuer.

 Article 8.
 Conditions of use of the TRUE Service